mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 ### Pre-requisites

-This class assumes that students have taken a graduate-level AI/Machine Learning/NLP class or have acquired equivalent experience.
+This is an advanced research class and assumes that students have taken a graduate-level AI/Machine Learning/NLP class or have acquired equivalent experience.
 Students should also be comfortable with at least one programming language.

 ### Grading